 On 13 May, the UK Government updated its guidance on the closure of certain businesses and venues in England, including places of worship https://www.gov.uk/government/publications/further-businesses-and-premises-to-close/further-businesses-and-premises-to-close-guidance The Secretary of State for Housing, Communities and Local Government, Robert Jenrick, announced that the government is setting up task forces to look at how to safely reopen places of worship.
 The Government's current planning assumption is that this step will be no earlier than 4 July.
 The UK Government's COVID-19 recovery strategy can be viewed here https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/884760/Our_plan_to_rebuild_The_UK_Government_s_COVID-19_recovery_strategy.pdf

 On 23 March, Prime Minister Boris Johnson addressed the nation, calling for the closure of all places of worship.
 A transcript of the speech can be viewed here: https://www.gov.uk/government/speeches/pm-address-to-the-nation-on-coronavirus-23-march-2020

-Public Health England has issued the following advice on funerals: https://www.gov.uk/government/publications/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic – this guidance was issued on 31 March, with the revised version following on 19 April.
-This guidance was further updated on 18 May.
+Public Health England has issued the following advice on funerals: https://www.gov.uk/government/publications/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic/covid-19-guidance-for-managing-a-funeral-during-the-coronavirus-pandemic.
+This guidance was issued on 31 March, and is being regularly revised and updated.
+The latest update was on 9 July.

-The NHS has published bereavement advice and suppport, which was updated on 23 April: https://www.nhs.uk/conditions/coronavirus-covid-19/bereavement-advice-and-support/
+The NHS has published bereavement advice and suppport, which was last reviewed on 3 July: https://www.nhs.uk/conditions/coronavirus-covid-19/bereavement-advice-and-support/